Ashley-P/mytui/Documentation.md

     calculate_min_size calculates the minimum size for each widget.
 It returns a sMinSize struct so it can be used recursively if the case is FRAME.

+    add_sMinSize adds to sMinSize structs together and returns the resulting struct

     max_sMinSize compares two sMinSize structs and returns a struct with the largest of each variables